kumu/docs/overview/kumus-architecture.md

 ## Elements, connections, and loops

-In Kumu, you can add **elements**, **connections**, and **loops** to your map to represent your system or network.
+In Kumu, you can use **elements**, **connections**, and **loops** to represent your system or network.
 Visually speaking, elements are circles, connections are lines between the elements, and loops are groups of two or more connections.

 ![Elements, connections, and loops](/images/elements-connections-loops-bold.png)